Nani (footballer): 2011–12 season

 On 10 December, the first match after United's elimination from the UEFA Champions League, Nani scored a brace in a home match against Wolverhampton Wanderers.
 He opened the scoring in the 17th minute to put them 1–0 up with a shot into the bottom left corner.
 He scored his second goal in the 56th minute, tapping in from Antonio Valencia's drilled cross across the six-yard box to extend the lead to 3–1.
 He was later replaced by winger Ashley Young as the match finished 4–1 to the home side.
 Nani scored his sixth league goal of the season and provided two assists in a 5–0 away win at Fulham on 21 December.
 He first advanced on a run down the left flank before crossing for Danny Welbeck to slot home.
 He then met a Ryan Giggs cross with his head to glance United into a 2–0 lead.
 He then returned the compliment, squaring for Giggs to put United 3–0 up before half-time.

 During Manchester United's 2–1 win against Arsenal on 22 January, Nani sustained a foot injury from a tackle by Arsenal defender Laurent Koscielny in the 75th minute and was replaced by Ashley Young.
 After a scan on Nani's foot, he was feared to have suffered a metatarsal injury, thus not being able to play for two months.
 Nani returned to football on 15 April at United's match against Aston Villa as a substitute, replacing Young on the left wing.
 He scored a goal in stoppage time (93rd minute) with a low shot past Villa goalkeeper Shay Given from Jonny Evans' through-ball assist, resulting in a 4–0 win over Villa.
 Nani then followed this with another goal when chipping Tim Howard at his near post in a 4–4 draw at Old Trafford against Everton.

 2012–13 season

-During the season Nani scored a single Premier League goal, and three in all competitions, marking significant decrease compared with previous seasons.
+During the season Nani scored a single Premier League goal, and three in all competitions, marking a significant decrease compared with previous seasons.
 He played just 11 times in the league, including only seven as a starter, although United ended up winning the league 11 points ahead of second place, to give Nani his fourth Premier League winner's medal.
 His most memorable appearance in the season came in the second leg of United's UEFA Champions League round of 16 tie with Real Madrid.
 With Manchester United leading 1—0, Nani was sent off in the 56th minute for a high boot on Álvaro Arbeloa; Real Madrid took advantage of their numerical superiority and scored twice to win the match 2–1, and the tie 3–2 on aggregate.